Electricity sector in New Zealand: Information disclosure regulation

 Each year, the Commerce Commission requires EDBs to publish financial information including financial statements, future expenditure forecasts and pricing, and performance information including outages and interruptions.
 The Commerce Commission publishes analysis of the information disclosures to assist industry analysts and members of the public to understand and compare the performance of EDBs.

 Price-quality regulation

 Price-quality regulations set the maximum revenue or maximum average price an EDB can charge consumers as well as the quality standards they must meet, usually measured in the frequency and duration of power outages.
-EDBs who fail to meet these standards may be give a public warning, and repeat failures may result in prosecution.
+EDBs who fail to meet these standards may be given a public warning, and repeat failures may result in prosecution.
 In March 2020, Aurora Energy was fined nearly $5 million after four consecutive years where it failed to meet the required quality standards, largely resulting from historic under-investment in network renewal and maintenance.

 The following EDBs are subject to price-quality regulation for the 2020–2025 period: